 Tennis, like golf, is an activity enjoyed by men and women, children, professional athletes and even retirees.
 With such a wide range of participants, it is no surprise that the repetitive motions associated with swinging a tennis racquet can cause injury.
 Performing the same activities over an over again can cause wear and tear on the structures of the body most active in playing a game of tennis.

 Tennis players are typically prone to injuries that affect the upper extremity, associated with swinging the racquet; and the lower extremity, associated with running back and forth on the court, while stopping and starting abruptly.
 Tennis injuries often affect the shoulders, elbows, wrists, knees, ankles and foot.
-The most common golf injuries include sprains, strains, tendonitis, bursitis, instability, dislocations, tears and ruptures.
+The most common tennis injuries include sprains, strains, tendonitis, bursitis, instability, dislocations, tears and ruptures.

 - Overuse is the primary factor for most shoulder, elbow, and wrist injuries in tennis.